dimitriparadise/Genealogy-Knowledge-Framework/README.md

 To verify the reliability and practicality of the proposed framework, we take Manchu genealogy as the experimental data to show how to construct and visualize a genealogical knowledge graph from raw data.

 The experiment results are showed in this repository.

-And the whole paper is under revision in Library Hi Tech.
+The whole paper is under revision in Library Hi Tech.
+Once it is accepted, we will share more details and the dataset we used.